fischtank44/Engine_Training_Data/Data_Files/readme.md

-## Summary of other datasets included but no used in this project.
+## Summary of other datasets included but not used in this project.
 Data Set: FD002
 Train trjectories: 260
 Test trajectories: 259